 An oral and maxillofacial surgeon is a doctor that performs invasive surgical procedures on your mouth, teeth, jaws, and face.
 They are also trained to administer anesthesia, as most of the treatment they provide requires it.Creative Commons

 How does an oral surgeon compare to other dental specialists?

 Becoming an oral surgeon involves undergraduate study and 4 years of dental school followed by 4-6 additional years of surgical training.
-After that, surgeons complete residency.
-Total education can last 12-14 years and continues throughout the career.
+After that, surgeons complete a residency program.
+Total education is a minimum of 8-10 years, can last 12-14 years, and continues throughout the career.

 Going to an oral surgeon usually required a referral, typically provided by a general dentist.
 Such a document is necessary if you want to use your insurance.

 Oral surgery is a branch of dentistry.
-It includes any procedure that requires invasive treatment in and around the mouth, oral cavity, or the jaws.
+It includes any procedure that requires invasive treatment in and around the oral cavity and associated orofacial structures.
 Here are some common procedures that oral and maxillofacial surgeons do.